 How long will it take to complete ESO?

-ESO is a three-year project which began in April 2019.
+ESO is a four-year project which began in April 2019.
 It includes the installation of a world-first hybrid battery energy storage project, 8km of cabling, and a smart network of EV chargepoints and ground source heat pumps.
-The project has been slightly delayed by Covid, and will be fully installed and live from mid-2021.
-The originally end date for the project was June 2022 but this is being extended to reflect the delays caused by Covid.
-The infrastructure will continue to deliver lasting long-term benefits to Oxford and its residents supporting the city’s journey to net zero and cutting air pollution and carbon emissions.
+The project has been slightly delayed by Covid, and will be fully installed and live from the end of 2021.
+The original end date for the project was June 2022 but this is being extended to reflect the delays caused by Covid.
+The infrastructure will continue to deliver lasting long-term benefits to Oxford and its citizens supporting the city’s journey to net zero and cutting air pollution and carbon emissions.

 What’s the cost of project and how is it funded?

 ESO is a £41 million world-first project which will provide a model for cities around the world to cut carbon and improve air quality.
 The project has received £10 million of grant funding from UK Research and Innovation (UKRI) which will accelerate delivery timescales.

 Where is the new cable going and how long will it take to install?

 An 8km cable route will connect the battery to an electric vehicle charging hub at Redbridge Park & Ride.
 The installation will commence in mid-2021 and is expected to take approximately six months.
 The network could be extended to other points around Oxford as EV charging needs grow.